-Visual disorders in humans may be as result from lesions following anatomical structures:
+Visual disorders in humans can occur as a result of damage to the following anatomical structures:

-- the visual center of the cerebral hemisphere's occipital lobe cortex.
+- the visual center of the occipital cortex of the cerebral hemispheres

 Visual field defects

-Retinal lesions cause the appearance of arcuate cattle (focal loss of visual fields), defined as the "islands" loss of sight, which are directed towards the blind spot or come out of it.
-Arcuate (bundle of nerve fibers) defects are clearly border on the horizontal centerline, and its extensive dimensions lead to the loss of half of the visual field.
-Damage of papillomacular bundle, providing central fixation, leads to the appearance of the central (damage of fixation point) or central cecal (damage of fixation point and the blind spot) scotoma.
-In case of macular damage, small size central scotoma often leads to impairment of vision, visual perception, characterized by distortion of the shape and size of visible objects, especially straight lines (metamorphopsia), which distinguishes macular damage from the optic nerve damage.
+Retinal lesions cause the appearance of arcuate scots (focal loss of the visual field), defined as islands of loss of the visual field, which are directed towards the blind spot or originate from it.
+Arcuate defects (damage to the bundle of nerve fibers) have a distinct border along the horizontal midline, and with its extensive size, they lead to the loss of half of the field of vision.
+Damage papillomacular beam, providing a Central fixation, leads to a Central (defeat the point of gaze fixation) or centrically (defeat the point of gaze fixation and the blind spot) scotoma.
+In the case of macular lesions, a small central scotoma often leads to impaired vision, visual perception, characterized by distortion of the shape and size of visible objects, especially straight lines (metamorphopsy), which distinguishes macular lesions from damage to the optic nerve.

-Central cecal scotoma is a frequent feature of the specific lesions of the optic nerve, which causes may be internal (demyelinating, infiltrating and degenerative processes) and external compression (aneurysm, tumor) factors.
-Toxic effects (methyl alcohol, quinine, some phenothiazine series tranquilizers), nutritional disorders (tobacco and alcohol blindness), lead to the formation of relatively symmetrical bilateral central or central cecal cattle.
-Progressive generalized constriction of peripheral isopters with relative preservation of central vision may be a consequence of the annular compression by tumor, such as the optic nerve sheath meningioma.
-Spiral narrowing or "pipe vision" of inorganic origin (hysteria, simulation) are stored in the study of patientís vision from any distance.
-In the case of organic lesions, outer diameter of the visual field defects will increase with the distance between the eye and the object under study.
+A centrocecal scotoma is a frequent specific sign of optic nerve damage, the causes of which can be both internal (demyelinating, infiltrating, degenerative processes) and external compression (aneurysms, tumor) factors.
+Toxic effects (methyl alcohol, quinine, some phenothiazine-type tranquilizers)and eating disorders (tobacco and alcohol blindness) lead to the formation of relatively symmetrical bilateral central or centrocecal cattle.
+Progressive generalized narrowing of the peripheral isopters with relative preservation of the central vision may be a consequence of the annular compression of the tumor, as, for example, in meningioma of the optic nerve sheath.
+Spiral constriction or tube vision of inorganic origin (in hysteria, simulation) persists when examining vision from any distance.
+In the case of organic lesions, the outer diameter of the visual field defect will increase with the distance between the eye and the object under study.

-Visual field defect localized in one-half of the visual field of each eye - is hemianopsia.
-At hemianopsia there is a clear border in a vertical line.
+A visual field defect that is localized in one half of the visual field of each eye is called hemianopsia.
+At the same time, there is a clear border along the vertical line.

-Bitemporal hemianopia points to the lesion of crossing fibers of the nasal portion of the retina in the optic chiasm, usually due to compression of the optic chiasm (with pituitary tumors, craniopharyngioma, sellar diaphragm meningioma, suprasellar aneurysm of the arteries of the circle of Willis).
+Bitemporal hemianopsia indicates a lesion of the intersecting fibers of the nasal part of the retina in the area of the visual cross, usually due to compression of the chiasm (with a pituitary tumor, craniopharyngioma, meningioma of the Turkish saddle diaphragm, suprasellar aneurysm of the arteries of the Willis circle).

-Homonymous hemianopia (loss of left or right half of the visual fields) occurs in lesions of the visual pathway above the chiasm, in case of complete hemianopsia does not allow to determine the exact location.
-Incomplete homonymous hemianopia more specifically refers to the possible place of lesion:
+Homonymous hemianopsia (loss of the left or right halves of the visual fields) occurs when the visual pathway is affected above the intersection and in the case of complete hemianopsia, it does not allow to determine the exact localization.
+Incomplete homonymous hemianopsia more specifically indicates the possible site of the lesion:

-- if the visual field defects are identical on both sides, it is likely that the lesion is localized in the cortex of calcarine sulcus;
+- if the visual field defects are identical on both sides, it is most likely that the lesion is localized in the cortex of the groove

-- if there is a mismatch defects (asymmetry), it is likely that there was lesion of the optic tract fibers, lateral geniculate body or parietal or temporal lobe's optic radiations.
+- if there is a mismatch of defects (asymmetry), then most likely the fibers of the optic tract, the lateral geniculate body, or the visual radiance of the parietal or temporal lobe have been damaged

-Lesions of the optic tract characterized by the development of asymmetric homonymous hemianopsia.
-Chronic injury tract accompanied by impairments of afferent pupil reaction to light and transverse optic atrophy on the opposite side.
+Lesions of the visual tract are characterized by the development of asymmetric homonymous hemianopsia.
+Chronic damage to the tract is accompanied by an impaired afferent reaction of the pupil to light and transverse atrophy of the optic nerve on the opposite side.